-- Leaves of Absence do not automatically increase the amount of time allowed to complete outstanding work for an Incomplete grade, though a student may request additional time to complete work by submitting a Incomplete Grade Extention Request form (available on the Registrar’s Form Index).
+- Leaves of Absence do not automatically increase the amount of time allowed to complete outstanding work for an Incomplete grade, though a student may request additional time to complete work by submitting an Incomplete Grade Extension Request form (available on the Registrar’s Form Index).

 - Students on a leave of absence may not continue to work in positions for which being a student is a requirement of the position.

-- While on an approved leave of absence students may not take qualifying exams, audit courses, or work with faculty members towards the completion of degree requirements (unless the student has taken a leave of absence for research).
+- While on an approved leave of absence students may not take qualifying exams, audit courses, or work with faculty members towards the completion of degree requirements (see Leave of Absence for Research criteria for specific exceptions).

 - Students on an approved leave are automatically reactivated for the next semester of enrollment.
 You are responsible for adhering to all registration and Add/Drop deadlines for your next semester of eligible enrollment (see Academic Calendar).
 You must also clear any outstanding holds on your account before you can register for classes.

 - An approved leave of absence extends your Time to Degree by the duration of your leave (except in the case of Academic Research leaves).